Cwantic/Documentation/Explorer/Study.md

 ### 3.5 PIPESTRESS

-The **plugin** PIPESTRESS let you import *.fre (and *.thf files).
+The **plugin** PIPESTRESS lets you import *.fre (and *.thf files).

-The Time History File is not mandatory and depend on the correspondinf FRE file.
+The Time History File is not mandatory and depends on the corresponding FRE file.

 ![Image](../Images/Study6.jpg)